PoulavBhowmick03/bobasoda/Frontend/memory.md

 ## One Swipe Per Token Per Round - COMPLETED
 - Users can only swipe once per token per round
 - After swiping a token, that specific token is locked until next round
-- Other tokens remain swipeable (e.g., swipe ETH, can still swipe BNB)
+- Other tokens remain swipeable (if multiple markets are available)
 - **Implementation:**
   - `swipedMarkets` Set in WalletValue tracks which markets have been swiped
   - Passed to MarketCard as `hasSwipedThisRound` prop